German Shepherds are best for active households and experienced pet parents who are ready to train this highly-active pup.

 Extreme loyalty and a courageous nature are the defining characteristics of a Mastiff’s temperament.
 While a Mastiff’s massive weight and height may put off some potential pet parents, this breed is quite friendly and makes an excellent family pet.
 If little ones are in your mix, know tha...

 Extreme loyalty and a courageous nature are the defining characteristics of a Mastiff’s temperament.
 While a Mastiff’s massive weight and height may put off some potential pet parents, this breed is quite friendly and makes an excellent family pet.
-If little ones are in your mix, know that with early and consistent training, having a Mastiff with kids is very doable since aggression, barking and biting aren’t common to this breed.
-Their kindly personality extends to four-legged pals as well, which means you can add this colossal canine to homes with cats and other dogs.
+If little ones are in your mix, know that with early and consistent training, having a Mastiff with kids is very doable since barking and biting aren’t common to this breed.
+Their kindly personality extends to four-legged pals as well, which means you can often add this colossal canine to homes with cats and other dogs.

-A Mastiff has competency in spades thanks to their innate intelligence and eagerness to please.
+A Mastiff has competency in spades, thanks to their innate intelligence and eagerness to please.
 As a quick learner, the Mastiff thrives on service, perhaps because this working breed has a long history of guarding and fighting alongside soldiers in battle.

 It may seem counterintuitive that such a large animal might not have deep energy reserves, but this is actually the case with the Mastiff dog breed.
 Slow and steady wins the race here, so low-key pup parents are often the best pairing for this majestic creature.